Colorado AI Act · SB 26-189

 How long does an engagement take?

 Most organizations complete the Discovery and Blueprint phases in 3 to 4 weeks.
-Build and Launch timelines depend on the complexity of your systems and the number of high-risk AI tools in scope.
-We work on compressed timelines given the June 30 deadline.
+Build and Launch timelines depend on the complexity of your systems and the number of AI tools in scope.
+With the January 1, 2027 effective date and mandatory AG rulemaking that must be adopted by the same date, we recommend starting well before year-end.

 Do you replace our legal counsel?